aws-samples/aws-saas-factory-bootcamp/Lab1.md

 <p align="center"><img src="./images/lab1/part1/cognito_create_pool.png" alt="Lab 1 Part 1 Cognito Step 2 Create User Pool"/></p>

 **Step 3** – You will be presented with a user pool creation experience (shown below) that is used to configure all of the elements of your identity and onboarding experience.
 The first step in this process is to give your pool a name.
-Choose any name you'd like (e.g. "**SaaS Bootcamp Users**").
+Choose any name you'd like (e.g. **SaaS Bootcamp Users**).

 <p align="center"><img src="./images/lab1/part1/cognito_step1_name.png" alt="Lab 1 Part 1 Step 3 Cognito Name User Pool"/></p>

-**Step 4** - Select "**Step through settings**" so we can configure the pool to support the onboarding experience we want our SaaS users to have.
+**Step 4** - Select **Step through settings** to configure the pool to support the onboarding experience we want our SaaS users to have.

 The first step allows us to configure the attributes of the pool.
-Let's start by looking the sign-in policies.
+Let's start by looking at the sign-in policies.
 The screen below represents the options you'll have.

 <p align="center"><img src="./images/lab1/part1/cognito_step2_signin.png" alt="Lab 1 Part 1 Step 4 Cognito Attributes Sign In"/></p>

 Here we're specifying what options a user can have for their unique identifier (their email in this circumstance).
-For our solution, we'll check the "**Also allow sign in with a verified phone number**" option.
+For our solution, we'll check the **Also allow sign in with a verified phone number** option.

 **Step 5** – Now we move on to the standard attributes portion of the user pool configuration.
 You are presented with a collection of standardized attributes that are managed by Cognito.
 Select the **email**, **family name**, **given name**, **phone number**, and **preferred username** attributes.
+You may recognize these attributes as the standard OpenID Connect standard claims.

 <p align="center"><img src="./images/lab1/part1/cognito_step3_std_attributes.png" alt="Lab 1 Part 1 Step 5 Cognito Standard Attributes"/></p>

 **Step 6** – Now we will get more SaaS specific as we turn our attention to configuring the custom attributes of our user pool.
-This, as stated above, is where we introduce those attributes that will connect users to tenants.
+This is where we introduce attributes that connect users to tenants.
 When we provision tenants, we'll persist these additional attributes as part of each user's profile.
 This same data will also be embedded in the tokens that are returned by the authentication process.

-Scroll down the page and click **Add custom attribute**.
+Scroll down the page and click **Add custom attribute** under the "Do you want to add custom attributes?" heading.

 <p align="center"><img src="./images/lab1/part1/cognito_step4_add_custom_attribute.png" alt="Lab 1 Part 1 Step 6 Cognito Custom Attributes"/></p>

-Add the following tenant attributes we're interested in, selecting Add another attribute to for each new attribute to be added:
+Add the following tenant attributes, clicking **Add another attribute** for each new attribute to be added:
 * **tenant_id** (string, default max length, _**not**_ mutable)
 * **tier** (string, default max length, mutable)
 * **company_name** (string, default max length, mutable)